 For more information on our planned activities for 2016/17 please download our Plan on a Page which describes our key priorities and our work programme.
 You can also navigate the Resources menu to explore case studies and activities we have undertaken since our creation

-For more information or to subscribe to our monthly Patient Safety Newsletter, please contact a member of the Patient Safety team: firstname.lastname@example.org.
+For more information or if you have any questions, please contact a member of the Patient Safety team: email@example.com.